Event review

 Rather than cover in detail what Leah said in this first part of her presentation I will put up her PPT (see below) that she generously provided.

 Once Leah did an hour-long lecture, we broke for lunch and then came back to get Leah's insights into our story pitches.
-She listened, considered and then went right to the core of what worked and didn't.
+She listened, considered estrin 0015and then went right to the core of what worked and didn't.
 She asked questions and shaped the pitches into incisive loglines that any producer would resonate to.

 Honestly, it was incredible to see how masterfully (and effortlessly) she did this.
 I have been in the business for more than two decades and I was astounded at how good she was.